 - Tow another boat at a reduced speed and as smoothly as you can. - Pay particular attention when you throw or catch the towing rope (it may foul on the propeller).

 Note: The stability may be reduced when you tow a boat.

 TOWED BOAT

 Keep steering your boat and see to it that you stay in the wake of the towing boat.

-Inappropriate towing can damage your vessel, do not tow at more than 6 knots.
+- Inappropriate towing can damage your vessel.